 The collision of tectonic plates creates the formation of mountains and volcanoes.

-The creation of volcanoes from these collisions is due to subduction.
+The formation of volcanoes from these collisions is due to subduction.
 Subduction is the process of one plate sliding underneath the other as they collide.
 As this happens, the temperature and pressure surrounding the plates rises.
 Water is then forced from the rocks.
 The released water lowers the melting point of the topmost rock, creating magma.

 When a large enough source of magma forms within the mantle, it will swell.
 The Swelling forces it through the surface of the earth.
 When magma reaches the surface of the earth, the creation of a volcano begins.